arteymix/kohana-orm-api/README.md

 > This software is distributed in the hope that it will be useful,
 > but WITHOUT ANY WARRANTY; without even the implied warranty of
 > MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+This is an api that exposes your model in a generic manner, so do not take security concers with a grain of salt.

 In a few words, we believe that this module is safe to use (when correctly configured), due to the simplicity of it's code, but be aware that we are humans and mistakes can always happen.
 Still, since this is a free project, you can always double-check the code yourself (or pay a developer to do it).